edinburgh-napier/SET09102/notes/unit3_lifecycles/systems.md

 ### Emergence

-_Emergence_ is the idea that a system exhibits properties or behaviors that are not present in its individual components but arise from the interactions between those components.
-In machine learning systems, the behavior of the system as a whole cannot be directly inferred from the behavior of individual components.
+_Emergence_ is the idea that a system exhibits properties or behaviours that are not present in its individual components but arise from the interactions between those components.
+In machine learning systems, the behaviour of the system as a whole cannot be directly inferred from the behaviour of individual components.
 For instance, a deep learning neural network's ability to classify images accurately emerges from the interactions between neurons across many layers.
-None of the individual neurons "know" what an image is, but collectively they produce intelligent behavior.
+None of the individual neurons "know" what an image is, but collectively they produce intelligent behaviour.

 ### Hierarchy